Book your first Facial for up to 80% off ($275 value)

 Acne is an inflammatory disorder of the skin that occurs when hair follicles become plugged with oil and dead skin cells.
 In healthy skin, the sebaceous glands make sebum that empties onto the skin surface through the pore, which is an opening in the follicle.
 Acne is the result of hair, sebum, and keratinocytes sticking together inside the pore, preventing the keratinocytes from shedding and the sebum from reaching the surface of the skin.

-What causes Blemishes and Acne?
+What Causes Blemishes and Acne?

 The underlying causes of acne are multiple and include both hormonal fluctuations and genetics (in other words, you may be more likely to get acne if your parents had acne), but there are also external triggers such as skin, hair, and makeup products and sunscreen, and even laundry detergents, toothpaste, preservatives, and fragrances.
 Friction on the skin (think the straps on your bike helmet or face masks) can also play a role.
 Another factor to consider is lifestyle.
 Things like a poor diet, stress, and a lack of healthy habits can also exacerbate breakouts.